Rafael-Kauati/sio-project/delivery1/README.md

 # How to test the client and the repository:

-## 3° - In other terminal, travel to delivery1/repo-app/cmd-client, and enter the virtual env there:
+## 3° - In other terminal, travel to delivery1/repo-app, and enter the virtual env there:
 ```bash
 source venv/bin/activate
 ```

-### Run the script to start the var env to be used in the client:
+### At delivery1/repo-app/cmd-client, run this script below, that set the env vars to be used by the client, the public key and server address:
 ```bash
 . env-vars-init.sh
 ```